danyeom/danyeom/README.md

 I'm Dan.
 I'm the Lab Manager of the [Clinical and Music Neuroscience Lab](https://psychologicalsciences.unimelb.edu.au/research/clinical-and-music-neuroscience-lab), Melbourne School of Psychological Sciences.

+- 🧬 currently working on the genetic basis of musicality - singing specifically
-I'm still learning how to use GitHub so this is a WIP.
+- 🌱 I’m currently learning how to use GitHub among many other things, so this is a WIP!
+- 📫 find me at some places I'll add later!
 <!--
 **danyeom/danyeom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.